Belly fat could raise your risk for this serious disease

 Your risk of developing and dying from many common cancers increases in obese individuals, and obesity is linked to poor cancer outcomes and higher rates of cancer recurrence, according to the American Society of Clinical Oncology.

-Now, a recent study published in the journal Cancer suggests that high levels of abdominal and thigh fat in men are associated with a higher risk of acquiring aggressive prostate cancer.
+Now, a study published in the journal Cancer suggests that high levels of abdominal and thigh fat in men are associated with a higher risk of acquiring aggressive prostate cancer.

 “Visceral fat – fat embedded deep in the abdomen, surrounding internal organs – is incredibly dangerous,” said Dr. Nirav Patel, an oncologist at Aurora BayCare Medical Center in Green Bay, Wis.
 “And it presents itself in men as what’s often called a ‘beer belly.'”